 Throughout the 2006 NRC Review there are sections dealing with

-only shake one‘s head in disbelief - how can the “highest scientific authority in the US” publish such nonsense?
+shake one‘s head in disbelief - how can the “highest scientific authority in the US” publish such gibberish?

 Consider this example:

 Using slices of rat neocortex, Jope (1988) found that NaF stimulated the hydrolysis of phosphoinositide by activation of a G

 protein, Gp.
 This protein acts as transducer between receptors and phospholipase C. (NRC Review, Page 184)